-- Starting April 2024, more New Yorkers will be eligible for the Essential Plan. - The expansion includes New York residents with incomes up to 250 percent of the Federal Poverty Line. - The expansion also includes Deferred Action for Childhood Arrival (DACA) recipients. - Starting August 1, 2024, DACA recipients can get cheaper health coverage through the Essential Plan. - Starting November 1, 2024, DACA recipients can get cheaper health coverage through Qualified Health Plans. - If you are currently enrolled in the Essential Plan and are pregnant, you will be able to remain enrolled in your current plan, rather than being re-evaluated for Medicaid. - To learn more about the Essential Plan, visit info.nystateofhealth.ny.gov/EssentialPlan. - To learn more about enrolling in the Essential Plan as a DACA recipient, visit on.ny.gov/41sKYcs
+- Starting April 2024, more New Yorkers will be eligible for the Essential Plan. - The expansion includes New York residents with incomes up to 250 % of the Federal Poverty Line. - The expansion also includes Deferred Action for Childhood Arrival (DACA) recipients. - If you are currently enrolled in the Essential Plan and are pregnant, you will be able to remain enrolled in your current plan, rather than being re-evaluated for Medicaid. - To learn more about the Essential Plan, visit info.nystateofhealth.ny.gov/EssentialPlan. - To learn more about enrolling in the Essential Plan as a DACA recipient, visit on.ny.gov/41sKYcs